Before you can use the TextExporter plug-in you also have to install our free APID ToolAssistant plug-in.

 Loading...

-Export all the stories of an InDesign document into a single file.
+With TextExporter, you can export all the stories of an InDesign document to a single file.

 Supported output file formats: